 More importantly for the pupils of the Gikasa Academy primary school, Samuel says that "Push-pull has helped me to help other vulnerable people."
 With some of the income earned from selling maize and fodder, Samuel constructed the Academy on his own land to give orphaned children a place to go to school.
-Under its tin roof, push-pull has given 230 children the chance of an education.
+Under its tin roof, push-pull has given hundreds of children the chance to have a proper education.